The Role of UPS Systems in Data Centers and the Importance of Commissioning Tests

 Roles of UPSs Beyond Outage Protection

-Data center UPS systems generally use the double-conversion UPS and serve several functions in addition to power outage protection.
-In a double-conversion UPS, the input AC power is first converted to DC and then inverted back to AC, allowing the output voltage and frequency to remain independent of the input.
+Data center UPS systems generally use double-conversion technology, where input AC power is rectified to DC and then inverted back to AC.
+This allows the output voltage and frequency to remain strictly independent of input fluctuations.
+Beyond basic outage protection, these systems perform several vital functions:

 Fig. 1.
 Basic double-conversion UPS configuration: rectifier, inverter, battery, switch